SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 kubectl create secret tls <my-tls-secret> --key="<my-server-key-file>" --cert="<my-certificate-file>"
 ```

-This secret name and related parameters shall be specified when deploying the PubSub+ Helm chart:
+This secret name and related parameters shall be specified when deploying the Solace Event Broker Helm chart:
 ```
 tls:
   enabled: true    # set to false by default